stappersg/vBook/src/start/configuration/delegation.md

 ## Rules

-You service is configured.
-Now, to use it, create the following rule using the `delegate` keyword.

-once the "check email for virus" rule is run, vsmtp will send the email to the clamsmtpd service and rule evaluation will be on hold.
-Once all results are received on port 10025, evaluation will resume, and the body of this rule will be evaluated.
+Create the antivirus passthrough using the `delegate` keyword.
+Any service that supports the SMTP protocol can be used.

 ```javascript
 // -- main.vsl